nickbabcock/sff.life/content/blog/a-look-at-jhack-one2-plugin-and-distro/index.md

 - The DC-DC distributor that [filters](https://en.wikipedia.org/wiki/Filter_capacitor) and powers the GPU, CPU, and plugin unit (ONE2 Distro 400)
 - The ATX-DC plugin unit that powers the motherboard, RAM, and hard drives (ONE2 Plugin 160)

-Be warned: this'll be a pretty niche article, and small form factor builds are already a niche inside the niche of pc building, but I want to start shedding light on artisan sff creations I own.
+Be warned: this'll be a pretty niche article, and small form factor builds are already a niche inside the niche of pc building, but I want to start shedding light on sff creations I'm proud to own.

 Splitting the components of a psu into dedicated pieces is unconvential, but nothing new.
 This power delivery method is how laptops work.
 Even in the desktop space, the PicoPSU plugin unit + brick has been around for at least a decade.

 ![pico-psu](./PicoPSU-160-ACDC-192w-b.jpg "The ever popular PicoPSU + brick.
 Image from mini-box.com")

 But we're not here to look at laptops or the PicoPSU brand.
-We're here to for [J-HACK](https://j-hackcompany.com/), the company behind an increasingly rich portfolio of small cases and 12v solutions.
+We're here for [J-HACK](https://j-hackcompany.com/), the company behind an increasingly rich portfolio of small cases and 12v solutions.

 ## The build